-The proposed Longmeadow Parkway Bridge Corridor is envisioned as a regional roadway stretching from Huntley Road to Illinois Route 62 with a new bridge over the Fox River.
+The Longmeadow Parkway Bridge Corridor is a regional roadway stretching from Huntley Road to Illinois Route 62 with a new bridge over the Fox River.
 The project received $4 million in the Federal Transportation Bill (SAFETEA-LU), however with a preliminary construction cost estimate of over $100M at the time, the majority of elements were unfunded.
 With limited options to address the funding shortfall, eleven local governments in the Upper Fox Valley region passed resolutions requesting that Kane County consider funding the bridge through a user fee (toll funding).
 Based upon this request, the Kane County Board agreed to establish a Longmeadow Parkway Toll Bridge Task Force in 2008.
 The 16-member Task Force was charged with coordinating the required activities needed for the County Board to make an informed decision on the toll facility request.

 The Task Force oversaw the completion of the Longmeadow Parkway Bridge Corridor Traffic Projections and Financial Feasibility Study and on June 23, 2010 passed a resolution requesting the County Board support and move forward with the construction of the toll bridge across the Fox River on the Longmeadow Parkway Corridor.

 The project is funded with a mix of federal, state of Illinois and local funds.

 Detailed information regarding the improvement can be found below under "Documents".